alexcwsmith/PiRATeMC/docs/README.md

 0 0 * * 1 python3 /d1/software/PiRATeMC/AnalyzeVideos_DLC.py
 ```

 ### If you use Anaconda to manage a virtual environment for DLC:
-You can instead use the script [AnalyzeVideos\_DLC\_Conda.sh](https://github.com/alexcwsmith/PiRATeMC/blob/master/AnalyzeVideos_DLC_Conda.sh).
-You simply need to edit the line that says
+You can instead use the script [AnalyzeVideos\_DLC\_Conda.sh](https://github.com/alexcwsmith/PiRATeMC/blob/master/AnalyzeVideos_DLC_Conda.sh) after some modification.
+The top block of code, under 'initialize anaconda' has paths that are specific to the user account, so either manually replace all of the paths that start with /home/smith/anaconda3/ to the correct path to your anaconda installation, or you can copy this block of code from  your .bashrc file, as this is automatically added to .bashrc when anaconda is installed.

 ```
 conda activate dlc